rladigital/rla-static-site/src/pages/solutions/brand-desire.md

 templateKey: solutions
 title: Brand Desire
 intro: 'Generating buzz, excitement and equity around brands'
-color1: '#2CFFFE'
-color2: '#2A86F2'
 description1: >-
-  We improve marketing impact by creating interconnected creative and technology experiences that work not just in isolation, but across your whole business.
+  Exploring your brand’s personality is essential to reach a creative, impactful strategy.
+Getting to the very core of what it takes to reach your goals reinforces every movement, and every decision.
 description2: >-
   Brand desire is just one part of the picture.
 See how we can help you by getting in touch.
+color1: '#2CFFFE'
+color2: '#2A86F2'
 ---